pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 1. from a document page (method :meth:`Page.getPixmap`)
 2. empty, based on :ref:`Colorspace` and :ref:`IRect` information
-3. from a filed-based image
+3. from a file
 4. from an in-memory image
 5. from a memory area of plain pixels
 6. from an image inside a PDF document
 7. as a copy of another pixmap

-..
-NOTE:: A number of image formats is supported as input for points 3. and 4. above.
+.. note:: A number of image formats is supported as input for points 3. and 4. above.
 See section :ref:`ImageFiles`.

 Have a look at the **example** section to see some pixmap usage "at work".